 Chalk paint has a well-known reputation as a better alternative to more conventional painting methods.
 Many argue it has fantastic coverage without the hassle of sanding and priming.
 With these claims, who wouldn’t want to use it?
-However, it didn’t take much experimenting to find a process that yields a better result with less effort and MUCH less expense for painting furniture.
-Here’s my better alternative to chalk painting furniture.
+However, it didn’t take much experimenting to find a process that yields a better result with less effort and MUCH less cost for painting furniture.
+Here I share why I don’t use chalk paint and a better alternative to chalk painting furniture.

-My intent is certainly not to bash those who use and love chalk paint.
+DISCLAIMER: My intent is certainly not to bash those who use and love chalk paint.
 I’m sure that there are several furniture painters out there much more talented than I, who use chalk paint to it’s greatest potential.
 We all have different styles that often require different mediums.
-This post is for anyone that wants to redo a piece of furniture in an easy but also budget-friendly way.
+In this post I share about the pros and cons of chalk paint for anyone that wants to redo a piece of furniture while also staying on budget.

 It wasn’t that long ago that my daughter had a rare autoimmune disease and we were overloaded with medical bills.
 (She’s in full remission now – Read her story HERE!)
 My emotional outlet was making things around our home beautiful!
 I wanted to redo some old but was discouraged by chalk paint because of the price.
 I also shied away from latex because I wasn’t sure about the process.